hjerner-i-team/CREPE/hardware/README.md

-# Rock, Paper, Scissors demonstration
+# !!!
+MOVE TO SSP REPO - Rock, Paper, Scissors demonstration - MOVE TO SSP REPO !!!
 A demonstration of the CREPE communication framwork utilizing hardware, sensor data and network communications.